Internet Engineering

 • Because of their fixed length, arrays are rarely used directly in Go.

-• By default elements of a new array array variable are initally set to zero value for the element type, which is 0 for numbers.
+• By default the elements of a new array variable are initially set to the zero value for the element type, which is 0 for numbers.

 var a [3]int // array of 3 integers